-What should you do if you believe the ALJ is showing bias or hostility at your hearing?
+What should you do at your hearing if you believe the ALJ is showing bias or hostility?
 First of all, try to stay calm and avoid escalating the situation by behaving inappropriately yourself.
 Then focus on doing what lawyers call "preserving the record" for appeal.
 While the audio of your hearing will be recorded, most hearings are not videotaped.
 If the judge says or does something that isn't captured by the recording equipment, you should try to state for the record what has happened.

 Most attorneys would also recommend that you remain at the hearing until it's over, even if you feel you're being treated unfairly.
 If you storm out of the hearing, you could be held partially responsible for your failure to receive a full and fair hearing.